 - 1 red Thai chili pepper sliced thin

 - In a bowl, cup or food processor add zest and juice from orange, lemon and lime.
 Toss in garlic cloves, oregano, 1 tbsp extra virgin olive oil and sea salt.
 Puree until smooth.

 - Pour into large bowl or plastic bag with pork.
 Close, cover and refrigerate for at least 2-3 hours or overnight.

 - Soak 8 wooden skewers in water for at least 1 hour.

 - Make salsa: Combine cucumber, pineapple, red onion, lime juice, mint, extra virgin olive oil, a good pinch of sea salt and red chili if using.
 Set aside until ready to use.

 - When ready to grill, preheat barbecue to medium-high.

-- Place 5-8 pieces of meat on each skewer.
+- Place 5-8 pieces of meat on each skewer keeping them close together.
 Grill skewers approximately 3-4 minutes per side turning occasionally, for up to 12 minutes or until meat is done.

 - Serve immediately with the pineapple and cucumber salsa, and a squeeze of fresh lime on a warm pita.